miztiik/eks-security-with-psp/README.md

      cdk deploy ssm-agent-installer-daemonset-stack
      ```

-     After successfully deploying the stack, You can use connect to the worker nodes instance using SSM Session Manager<sup>[8]</sup>.
+     After successfully deploying the stack, You can use connect to the worker nodes instance using SSM Session Manager.

 1. ## 🔬 Testing the solution